Databite/Predicting-future-Sales/README.md

 # Predicting-future-Sales
-This is project undertaken to forecast future sales in retail domain
+This is project was undertaken to forecast future sales in retail domain